 Before or after listening to a podcast episode, introduce a reading passage that connects to the topic of the episode.
 You might find an article on Newsela like this one on the solar eclipse to share with students after listening to the Wow in the World podcast episode on the same topic.
 I share more reading resources and favorites in this free poster.

 A Wow in the World podcast episode could be used to spark an inquiry investigation in your classroom.
-Students can brainstorm other topics they would like to explore – related to a episode or inspired by the sense of wonder the podcast promotes for listeners.
+Students can brainstorm other topics they would like to explore.
+It could be related to a episode or inspired by the sense of wonder the podcast promotes for listeners.

-As students shift from content consumers (podcast listeners) to content creators (podcast recorders), they can make their own podcasts using the Wow in the World format as an exemplar.
+Students can shift from content consumers (podcast listeners) to content creators (podcast recorders).
+They can make their own podcasts using the Wow in the World format as an exemplar.
 Using a collaborative, Chromebook-friendly tool like Soundtrap or an iOS-friendly tool like GarageBand, students can plan and record their own podcasts as they explore their very own curious questions and create a podcast for an authentic audience.

 Students can create their own videos inspired by a Wow in the World podcast.
 They might spotlight a series of fun facts they’ve learned about a featured topic or create their own “wondering videos” that capture their own questions.
 Spark Video is a free and easy tool for creating videos, and I’ve created some graphic organizers that can help students get started with making their own movie.

-Like any podcast or television show your students start listening to, they’ll become familiar with the hosts, laugh at their jokes and understand how their personalities connect to content.
+Like any podcast or television show your students start listening to, they’ll become familiar with the hosts.
+They will laugh at their jokes and understand how their personalities connect to content.
 Wow in the World is engaging, informative and will undoubtedly spark student curiosity!